nasa/cumulus/docs/deployment/README.md

 ## Prepare Deployment Repository

- > _If you already are working with an existing repository that is configured appropriately for the version of Cumulus you intend to deploy or update, skip to [Prepare AWS configuration.](#prepare-aws-configuration)_
+ > _If you already are working with an existing repository that is configured appropriately for the version of Cumulus you intend to deploy or update, skip to [Prepare AWS Configuration.](#prepare-aws-configuration)_

 Clone the [`cumulus-template-deploy`](https://github.com/nasa/cumulus-template-deploy) repo and name appropriately for your organization: